No. 2 Squadron RSAF

 No. 2 Squadron RSAF is a squadron of the Royal Saudi Air Force that operates the McDonnell Douglas F-15C Eagle and F-15D Eagle at King Faisal Air Base, Tabuk, Tabuk Province in Saudi Arabia within RSAF 7 Wing.

-It used to fly the English Electric Lightning F.53 at Tabuk, up until at least 1985.
+It used to fly the English Electric Lightning F.53 and T.55 at Tabuk, up until at least 1985.